Hands of a guy on laptop keyboard

 Published on 17 April 2015

 This week, the Global Cyberspace Conference takes place in The Hague.
-In March, UNESCO hosted a conference on CONNECTing the Dots in Digital Space.
-The NETmundial Initiative had a meeting in Stanford recently.
-In early May, the Freedom Online Conference will take place in Ulan Bator (for dates and a list of events see the 2015 timeline).
+In March, UNESCO hosted a CONNECTing the Dots in Digital Space conference.
+The NETmundial Initiative had a meeting at Stanford recently.
+In early May, the Freedom Online Conference will take place in Ulan Bator (for dates and a list of events, see the 2015 timeline).

 Internet Governance Building

-First, subtle trends in the use and implications of prefixes have started to emerge.
+First, subtle trends in the use and implications of prefixes have emerged.
 ‘E-’ is used typically for commerce, ‘cyber’ for security and crime, and ‘digital’ for development divides, to name a few.
 These trends are confirmed by a recent DiploFoundation study analysing nine years of Internet Governance Forum (IGF) transcripts.
-For example, the study shows a clear trend for the use of ‘cyber’ in discussion on security-related issues.
+For example, the study shows a clear trend for the use of ‘cyber’ in discussions on security-related issues.

 This process is not surprising.
-Each policy field tends to develop its own vocabulary, and to frame discussion in certain ways.
-However, there is a potential risk if the entire Internet policy field comes to be framed through one lens, such as security.
+Each policy field tends to develop its vocabulary and frame the discussion in certain ways.
+However, there is a potential risk if the entire internet policy field comes to be framed through one lens, such as security.
 For example, although the EU has the Digital Agenda as its core Internet-related document, the EU Council introduced the concept of cyber-diplomacy.
 One would have expected digital diplomacy to be a more appropriate name for a foreign affairs representation of the EU Digital Agenda.

-In the USA one can identify a wide range of prefixes.
+In the USA, one can identify a wide range of prefixes.
 The e-Diplomacy unit of the US State Department manages its Digital Diplomacy (use of the Internet in diplomatic activities) and runs, for example, a virtual embassy to Iran.
-On the national level there is a cybersecurity strategy.
-A similar ‘prefix salad’ can be found in many other countries worldwide.
+On the national level, there is a cybersecurity strategy.
+A similar ‘prefix salad’ exists in many other countries worldwide.

 The second reason prefixes matter is that different prefixes could create confusion for governments, companies and organisations that have to deal with Internet public policy issues.
 Different prefixes may convey subtle – and perhaps incorrect – implications about who should cover different issues.
 During a recent lecture tour in Asia, I realised how difficult is for governments to decide how to deal with these ‘differences’.
 Who should be in charge of the various issues?
 Should it be the ministry for communication (digital) or security (cyber) or human rights (online) or…?

 Third, this process of covering similar issues under different titles may increase the difficulty of overcoming policy silos.
-Policy silos create sub-optimal coverage of multidisciplinary issues such as Internet governance.
-For example, one cannot effectively address cybersecurity without taking into consideration questions of privacy and freedom of expression, or business interests.
+Policy silos create sub-optimal coverage of multidisciplinary issues such as internet governance.
+For example, one cannot effectively address cybersecurity without considering questions of privacy, freedom of expression, or business interests.
 Describing similar processes using different prefixes (cyber, digital, net,…) can accentuate the existing gap, making it even more complicated to bridge the policy silos.

 WHAT CAN BE DONE?

-One has to be realistic in attempts to make policy-making rational.
-In spite of all efforts, policy-making is rarely optimal.
+One has to be realistic in an attempt to make policy-making rational.
+Despite all efforts, policy-making is rarely optimal.
 It will always have an element of irrationality, reflecting our imperfection as a society.
-Security people will meet in their own circles, while human rights, technical communities, and others will tend to stay in their own spaces.
+Security people will meet in their circles, while human rights, technical communities, and others will stay in their own spaces.
 We have to accept this reality, but we should not cease our efforts to have multidisciplinary coverage of issues.
-In many cases we will fail, but the efforts should be made.
+We will often fail, but efforts should be made.
 A few practical steps:

-• Reduce the ‘lost in translation’ risk among different professions by providing simple explanations of different concepts.
-Sometimes this will involve explanation of homographs such as ‘protocol’.
-Protocol in diplomacy is not the same as protocol in Internet technical communication (although both of them include ‘handshaking’).
+• Reduce the ‘lost in translation’ risk among different professions by explaining simple concepts.
+Sometimes, this will involve an explanation of homographs such as ‘protocol’.
+Protocol in diplomacy differs from protocol in Internet technical communication (although both include ‘handshaking’).

-• Create structural encouragements for communication among different professional groups.
-The IGF has been particularly successful in fostering diversity in the composition of discussion panels and other activities.
+• Create structural encouragement for communication among different professional groups.
+The IGF has successfully fostered diversity in the composition of discussion panels and other activities.

-In essence, all of these prefixes (cyber, digital, net,..) refer to the same thing – the Internet.
-While the process of differentiating meanings and claiming terminology is a natural one, we should be aware that we are creating differences, rather than naming differences which already exist.
+All of these prefixes (cyber, digital, net,..) refer to the same thing – the internet.
+While differentiating meanings and claiming terminology is natural, we should be aware that we are creating differences rather than naming existing ones

 ANNEX – SHORT GUIDE FOR DIGITAL PREFIX ETYMOLOGY

-Today, the EU has a Digital Agenda for EuropeDigital refers to ‘1’ and ‘0’ – two digits which are the basis of whole Internet world.
+Today, the EU has a Digital Agenda for EuropeDigital refers to ‘1’ and ‘0’ – two digits, the basis of the whole Internet world.
 Ultimately, all software and programmes start with them.
 In the past, digital was used mainly in development circles to represent the digital divide.
 During the last few years, digital has started conquering Internet linguistic space.
 In addition to the EU, Great Britain now has digital diplomacy.

-The prefix Net almost disappeared after initial popularity, in particular, in Germany (Netzpolitik).
+The prefix Net almost disappeared after its initial popularity, particularly in Germany (Netzpolitik).
 It re-emerged with the growing importance of net neutrality discussion and last year with NETmundial in Sao Paolo (April 2014).
-Future of prefix Relevance of prefix Net will depend on the success of the N. a few years ago after Net was popular in early 2000s
+The future of prefix Relevance of the prefix Net will depend on the success of the N. A few years ago after Net was popular in early 2000s

 You can find more information in the article ‘Emerging Language of Internet Diplomacy’.
 Please let us know if you would like to receive updates.